 One positive way of reading craft in the “experience economy” is that it offers a return to the way of life where craft was integrated into our everyday world.
 As we know, the craft object was developed often for symbolic purposes such as offerings to the deities, particularly in temple decoration, adornment and making of idols.
 These objects had a value that was realised in rituals such as worship, communal dining and rites of passage.
 It is hard to understand the ritual role of the object while it rests on the plinth.
 As yet, we don’t see as many experiences offered that involve this, beyond the tea ceremony.
 The recovery of the object’s ritual value is an area of future development.

 Our modern conception of craft has included objects that endure, such as ceramics and jewellery.
 This is partly a product of archeology, which has naturally focused on the material remains of previous cultures.
-But it also reflects an industrial economy that assigned value to durable products that can be bought and sold.
+But it also reflects an industrial economy that assigns value to durable products that can be bought and sold.

 Does craft have to result in a lasting product?
 In asking this question, we open the door wide to other craft techniques of everyday life, such as food and drink preparation and mending.
 These crafts are now the subject of great interest from the hipster generation.
 Hipsterism used to be dismissed as an ironic fashion, limited to outmoded technologies such as vinyl records.
 But in recent times it has acquired a new seriousness, as documented in the book Masters of Craft: Old Jobs in the New Urban Economy (Ocejo 2017), which tells stories of middle class educated men who have dedicated their lives to reviving lost manual trades, as butchers, brewers and barbers.